-The child, Luie Rivera Jr., whose stage name is "Lil Poopy," is seen in videos posted online, including on YouTube, smacking a woman's backside, flashing wads of cash, riding in a Ferrari and rapping about how "coke is not a bad word."
+The child, Luie Rivera Jr., whose stage name is "Lil Poopy," is seen in videos posted online, including on YouTube, smacking a woman's backside, flashing wads of cash, riding in a Ferrari, dancing with women in sexually suggestive positions and rapping about how "coke is not a bad word."

 Lil Poopy is a member of the group Coke Boys, led by internationally known Moroccan-born rapper French Montana.
 He has also performed alongside hip hop moguls such as P. Diddy.

 Joseph Krowski Jr., Rivera's attorney, said the family is "happy and relieved it's over, but disappointed that it ever got this far."

 "I, as a lawyer, didn't understand how it could go to a Department of Child and Families 51 A investigation," he told CNN, referring to the section of state law that covers such cases.
 "Those investigations are reserved for situations where there's an imminent threat of severe abuse to a child."

 According to Isaksen, anyone can file a 51 A report, which is an allegation of child abuse and/or neglect; in fact, she told CNN the agency encourages the public to do so.
 But it's the department's responsibility to determine whether the report is valid, Isaksen said.